droonga/droonga.org/reference/catalog/index.md

 ### number\_of\_partitions

 **number\_of\_partitions** is an integer number which represents the number of partitions divided by the hash function.
-The hash function which determine where each record resides the partition in a dataset is compatible with memcached.
+The hash function which determines where each record resides the partition in a dataset is compatible with memcached.

 ### date_range